Introduction to Metabolomics for the Environmental Scientist - September 2018

 - introduction to metabolite identification.

-The course is aimed at individuals with no previous experience of metabolomics.
+The course was aimed at individuals with no previous experience of metabolomics.

-This course is free, including travel and accommodation, for PhD students and selected post-doctoral researchers funded by NERC (subject to availability).
+This course was free, including travel and accommodation, for PhD students and selected post-doctoral researchers funded by NERC (subject to availability).